-Application for Appointment to the AAUW Board of Directors
+Application for Election to the AAUW Board of Directors

 - Oversight of the organization’s mission and goals, approval of the strategic plan and oversight of its implementation;